legokidlogan/starfall_scripts/lkl/spellbook/README.md

 ## Notice

 This library was intended to come with a few base spells to serve as examples and give some bare-minimum combat capabilities.
 However, part of the goal of this library is to give people a framework to make their own special, creative, unique spells.
-That, and GMod players take mountains when you give them inches; they will abuse almost anything.
+That, and GMod players take miles when you give them inches; they will abuse almost anything.
 As such, the only public spells are now bare-bones examples incapable of dealing damage.
 If you were looking for easy, abuseable spells, this is not the place for you.
 You must design your own spells, and try to make them fun and balanced.

 If, however, you are well-versed in writing starfall code, and you would like to make some fun and fair spells, then welcome on in, fellow wizard!
 Go forth, craft thine spells!